Primary research interests:

 - Mathematical Foundations of Deep Learning.
 I

-a rigorous, theorem-driven understanding of neural networks
+develop a rigorous, theorem-driven understanding of neural

-using tools from geometry, topology and dynamical
+networks using tools from geometry, topology and dynamical

 systems.
 My work analyzes how structural features of